 - In fact, you only pay Dallas data recovery fees if we recover files lost that you needed recovering.

 - A 98% success rate proves why we are the most trusted Dallas flash drive recovery company in business today.

 Dallas Flash Drive Recovery

 Damaged a device or it simply stopped working?
 Of course, don't panic.
 The data recovery experts at eProvided have your back.
+We recover files for customers worldwide daily.
 Most important, we've helped countless Dallas residents breath sighs of relief by retrieving data they thought was lost for good.
 Thus, we can do the same for you.
 Contact our Dallas data recovery experts today for your free evaluation. eProvided on Instagram.

 Dallas, Texas had a humble beginning, for a current population of over one million people.
 Through the determination of one man, the settlement currently known as Dallas, became a reality, during the 1840's, in the Three Forks region of the Trinity River.

 In 1839, a man named John Bryan initially found the Three Forks area, while he was on a mission to establish a trading post for pioneers and Indians.
 The benefits of establishing a trading post at Three Forks, was that it was located on what is currently known as the Preston Trail and it also offered the easiest location to cross the river.
 Once Mr. Bryan had plotted the settlement, he returned home to prepare for his emigration to West Texas.
 Meanwhile, the United States government negotiated a treaty to remove the existing Native Indian population from all of North Texas.